Cades Cove Guide

 Additional access to the loop road is via Parson Branch Road or Rich Mountain Rd, both of which are closed during the winter.

-There is lots of things to see and do in Cades Cove, including:
+There are lots of things to see and do in Cades Cove, including:

 • Hiking